Men’s Health Center & Urology

 - Inflammatory infections of the prostate (prostatitis), epididymis (epididymitis), and testicles (orchitis) can cause irreversible infertility if they occur before puberty.

 - Testicular trauma, resulting from injury, surgery, disease or infection can trigger an immune response in the testes that may damage sperm.
 Though their effects are not fully understood, antibodies can impair a sperm cell´s ability to swim through cervical mucus or to penetrate a female egg.

 The search for an infertility cause usually begins with the male, because male examination and testing is less complicated.
-A thorough examination and a review of the man´s medical and surgical history are necessary, because chronic disease, pelvic injury, childhood illness, abdominal or reproductive organ surgery, recreational drug use, and medications can affect fertility.
-Physical examination may detect testicular irregularities (e.g., vericocele, absence of vas deferens, tumor), evidence of hormonal disorders (e.g., enlarged breast tissue or evidence of testosterone deficiency).
+A thorough examination and a review of the man´s medical and surgical history are necessary.
+This is due to the fact that chronic disease, pelvic injury, childhood illness, abdominal or reproductive organ surgery, recreational drug use and medications can affect fertility.
+Physical examination may detect testicular irregularities (i.e., vericocele, absence of vas deferens, tumor) and evidence of hormonal disorders (such as enlarged breast tissue or evidence of testosterone deficiency).

 Retrograde ejaculation occurs when impairment of the muscles or nerves of the bladder neck prohibit it from closing during ejaculation, allowing semen to flow backwards into the bladder.
 It may result from bladder surgery, a developmental defect in the urethra or bladder, or disease that affects the nervous system, including diabetes.
 Diminished or “dry” ejaculation and cloudy urine after ejaculation may be signs of this condition.

 A semen analysis is used to examine the entire ejaculate, because seminal fluid can affect sperm function and movement.
 Generally, three semen samples are taken at different times to account for normal variability.
 Six sperm factors are analyzed in semen analysis:

 - Concentration (sperm/milliliter; cc)